cbonoz/research-hub/README.md

 Open [http://localhost:3001](http://localhost:3001) to view the client in the browser.

-Based of the 'commons' ocean open data set network.
+Based of the 'commons' ocean open research paper network.